1shChheda/Backend-API-Project/readme.md

 ## Introduction

-The Backend API Project is designed to provide a RESTful API for managing orders and products.
-It allows users to create, retrieve, update, and delete orders and products through a set of API endpoints.
+The REST APIs for Simple Online Store provide a backend solution for managing orders and products.
+The APIs allow users to perform CRUD operations on orders and products, including creating orders, adding products to orders, retrieving order details, managing products, and more.

 ## Features